-Introduction:
+Introduction

-Immunity decreases during ageing as demonstrated by the increased susceptibility to bacterial and viral infections, re-activation of latent infections such as varicella zoster virus (VZV), decreased vaccine efficacy and increased incidence of cancer (1-3).
-In addition, there is an increase in low grade systemic inflammation in older humans termed inflammageing.
-This is characterised by high serum levels of the inflammatory cytokines IL-6, IL-1 β , TNF α and C reactive protein (CRP) (4), and is a strong predictor for frailty and mortality (5, 6).
-Inflammageing is also believed to contribute to reduced antigen-specific immunity that is observed with older age (\geq 65 years) (7, 8).
+Immunity decreases during ageing as demonstrated by the increased susceptibility to bacterial and viral infections, re-activation of latent infections such as varicella zoster virus (VZV), decreased vaccine efficacy, and increased incidence of cancer [1-3].
+In addition, there is an increase in low-grade systemic inflammation in older humans termed inflammageing.
+This is characterised by high serum levels of the inflammatory cytokines IL-6, IL-1 β , TNF α , and C reactive protein (CRP) [4], and is a strong predictor for frailty and mortality [5, 6].
+Inflammageing is also believed to contribute to reduced antigen-specific immunity that is observed with older age (≥ 65 years) [7, 8].

-Antigen-specific cutaneous recall responses are reduced in healthy old as compared to young individuals (8-11).
-We have shown that intradermal injections of air, saline or antigen into the skin of older adults are associated with induction of an early non-specific inflammation which directly contributes to reduced secondary cutaneous immunity (12).
-We proposed that this non-specific inflammation is driven by senescent fibroblasts recruiting inflammatory monocytes that secrete PGE2 and directly inhibit antigen-specific immunity (12).
-Blockade of inflammation using the anti-inflammatory drug Losmapimod (a specific p38 MAP kinase inhibitor) can restore antigen-specific immunity in older adults via inhibiting the non-specific inflammation in the skin (8, 12).
+Antigen-specific cutaneous recall responses are reduced in healthy old as compared to young individuals [8-11].
+We have shown that intradermal injections of air, saline, or antigen into the skin of older adults are associated with induction of an early non-specific inflammation which directly contributes to reduced cutaneous immunity [12].
+We proposed that this non-specific inflammation is driven by senescent fibroblasts recruiting inflammatory monocytes that secrete PGE2 and directly inhibit antigenspecific immunity [12].
+Blockade of inflammation using the anti-inflammatory drug Losmapimod (a specific p38 MAP kinase inhibitor) can restore antigen-specific immunity in older adults via inhibition of the non-specific inflammation in the skin [8, 12].

-Vitamin D has key immunomodulatory properties including increasing the abundance of regulatory T cells (Tregs) (13-15), reducing inflammatory cytokine production by T cells and monocytes (16, 17) as well as increasing antimicrobial peptide production (18).
-Vitamin D insufficiency, as determined by serum 25-hydroxyvitamin D (25[OH]D) levels <75nmol/L, is more common in the older adult (>65 years) population, particularly in those who are frail and who have elevated inflammatory markers (19-21).
+Vitamin D has key immunomodulatory properties including increasing the abundance of regulatory T cells (Tregs) [13-15], reducing inflammatory cytokine production by T cells and monocytes [16, 17] as well as increasing antimicrobial peptide production [18].
+Vitamin D insufficiency, as determined by serum 25-hydroxyvitamin D (25[OH]D) levels <75 nmol/l, is more common in the older adult (>65 years) population, particularly in those who are frail and who have elevated inflammatory markers [19-21].
 Therefore, vitamin D insufficiency may exacerbate inflammageing and non-specific inflammation observed in older adults.

-As vitamin D insufficiency is associated with ageing and inflammation, we initiated a clinical study using vitamin D replacement in older adults with sub-optimal vitamin D status to assess if vitamin D_3 replacement improves secondary cutaneous immunity.
-Older adults with vitamin D insufficiency (25(OH)D <75 nmol/L), were orally administered 6400IU of vitamin D3 per day for 14 weeks.
-Antigen-specific immunity was assessed by measuring the clinical response to VZV challenge and by transcriptional analysis of skin biopsies collected pre- and post-vitamin D3 replacement.
-We show that vitamin D3 replacement can significantly improve VZV-specific cutaneous immunity in older adults.
-Vitamin D therefore has the potential to be used as a cheap, safe and effective therapy to enhance antigen-specific immunity in the skin of elderly humans.
+As vitamin D insufficiency is associated with ageing and inflammation, we initiated a clinical study using vitamin D replacement in older adults with sub-optimal vitamin D status to assess if vitamin D, replacement improves secondary cutaneous immunity.
+Older adults with vitamin D insufficiency (25(OH)D <75 nmol/l), were orally administered 6400 IU of vitamin D3 per day for 14 weeks.
+Antigen-specific immunity was assessed by measuring the clinical response to VZV challenge and by transcriptional analysis of skin biopsies collected preand post-vitamin D2 replacement.
+We show that vitamin D2 replacement can significantly improve VZV-specific cutaneous immunity in older adults.
+Vitamin D therefore has the potential to be used as a cheap, safe, and effective therapy to enhance antigen-specific immunity in the skin of elderly humans.

-Materials and Methods:
+Materials and methods

-Study approval:
+Study approval

 This study was approved by the NHS Queen Square Research Ethics Committee (reference 17/SC/0196) and by the UCL Research Ethics Committee.
-All participants provided written informed consent and study procedures were performed in accordance with the principles of the declaration of Helsinki.
+All participants provided written informed consent, and study procedures were performed in accordance with the principles of the declaration of Helsinki.
 We were advised by the UK's Medicines and Healthcare products Regulatory Agency (MHRA) that the study was not classified as a Clinical Trial of an Investigational Medicinal Product (IMP) as defined by the EU Directive 2001/20/EC.
-As this experimental medicine study was designed to test a hypothesis in humans in vivo and not to determine the therapeutic outcome or efficacy of vitamin D3 for patient benefit.
+As this experimental medicine study was designed to test a hypothesis in humans in vivo and not to determine the therapeutic outcome or efficacy of vitamin D_3 for patient benefit.